PM&M / Germany / Saxony :

 Dresden

-Ambrosius Lamm (Lamm, english 'lamb') opened his porcelain decorating business in 1887 and as a perfectionist only used items from renown companies like the Königliche Porzellan-Manufaktur in Meißen.
-He mainly decorated the items in the well known 'Dresden', 'Meissen' and 'Kopenhagen' styles but around 1906 his speciality was the 'Alt-Dresden' decoration (which represents a special form of flower arrangements) as well as the wide area of Watteau-type decorations and mythology.
+Ambrosius Lamm (engl. "lamb", hence the mark) opened his porcelain decorating business in 1887 and as a perfectionist only used items from renown companies like the Königliche Porzellan-Manufaktur in Meißen.
+He mainly decorated the items in the well known "Dresden", "Meissen" and "Kopenhagen" styles but around 1906 his speciality was the "Alt-Dresden" decoration (which represents a special form of flower arrangements) as well as the wide area of Watteau-type decorations and mythology.

 Shortly after the year 1934, Lamm retired and the business was taken over by his daughter together with Rudolf Pitschke who had before worked for her father.
-They continued to use the same marks but seem to have ventured into other areas as well because in 1943 the K.P.M.
-Meissen appealed for court intervention as the decoration studio had tried to sell items marked with an impersonation of the crossed swords mark.
-Remarkably, there is nothing more known about the business and at least one source indicates the business still existed up until 1949 even if the road where the studio was located had been totally destroyed during the Dresden bombings in 1944.
+They continued to use the same marks but seem to have ventured into other areas as well because in 1943 the KPM Meissen appealed for court intervention as the decoration studio had tried to sell items marked with an impersonation of the crossed swords mark.
+Remarkably, there is nothing more known about the business.
+The street upon which the studio had been located was completely destroyed during the Dresden bombings in 1945.
+It took officials up to 1949 to correct the trade register entires, hence the date of closure is often given as 1949 even if all operations obviously ceased 1945.

 Marks